-It all began on Dreary Lane, a home of servant girls governed by a Mrs Geraldine Fanshaw.
+It all began on Dreary Lane, home of servant girls governed by a Mrs Geraldine Fanshaw.
 The place was born from need; farm-labourers in haste had built four timber-framed dwellings from the remains of an old barn.
-These hardworking farmhands later moved to Church Street, into more suitable accommodation.
+These hardworking farmhands later moved to Church Street into more suitable accommodation.
 Then came the construction of Harmony Way, and a gang of heavily built Irish labourers moved into these crudely built shacks.

 Once Harmony Ways construction was complete, the new owners of these prestigious properties required domestic servants.
 Dreary Lane then became home to the Fanshaw girls.
 These were girls considered unsuitable for living in the servant quarters, many of whom were under sixteen.

 At the very end, where an evergreen mass had weaved its way up through the boards and onto the old pantile roof, I was born to a young servant girl called Connie.
 In the very beginning, my life was in the balance.
 Mrs Fanshaw stood downstairs clutching a pillow, waiting.

 It would not be the first time she had to protect the Fanshaw girls’ reputation.

 Without hope, friendships slowly emerged from times long since past.

 It was Nancy who assisted with my birth and, who kindly gave me thy name.
 Her orders were made very clear; as soon as I was born, she was to take me straight down to Fanshaw.
 Her instructions were not to allow Connie to hold me, not even for one second; It would be better that way.

 Nancy, who was now seventeen, had endured the agony of having her child taken from birth, and she was determined to try and save me.
 So it came as a huge surprise when a silent, little angel was born alongside me, fast asleep.